Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation: Application of the Optimization Framework to Magnetic Actuation

-Consider a MeSCR with two axially embedded magnets actuated by a spatially uniform field $\mb{b}_u\in\Pi$ with $\mb{v}^\top\bar{\mb{t}}=0$, where the global manipulability is to be maximized \cite{yoshikawa1985manipulability}.
-The two magnets have identical dipole strength.
+\textbf{Example: } Consider a MeSCR with two axially embedded magnets actuated by a spatially uniform field $\mb{b}_u$ with $\mb{s}^\top\bar{\mb{t}}=0$, where the global manipulability is to be maximized \cite{yoshikawa1985manipulability}.
+The embedded magnets have identical dipole strength.
 Let one magnet be fixed at the distal end (\(L_{k_1} = L\)), while the position of the other magnet \(L_{k_0}\) serves as the design variable, subject to the boundary constraint \(0 < L_{k_0} < L\).
-From Corollary~\ref{cor:1}, the joint variable simplifies to \(\boldsymbol{\theta}_i = \theta_i\mb{n}\).
-In this configuration, the MeSCR becomes kinematically equivalent to a planar \(N\)-joint revolute open-chain mechanism.
+For planar deflection, the joint variable simplifies to \(\boldsymbol{\theta}_i = \theta_i\mb{n}\), with $\mb{n}\in\mathbb{S}^2$ represents the normal vector.
+In this configuration, the MeSCR becomes kinematically equivalent to a planar revolute open-chain mechanism.
 Let \(\theta_i^j \triangleq \sum_{l=i}^j \theta_l\) denote the cumulative joint angle.
-In the regime of weak magnetic actuation, the global manipulability index has the linearized expression on $\theta_{k_0}^{k_1}$: \(z \approx L_{k_0}(L - L_{k_0}) \left| \theta_{k_0}^{k_1} \right| \), where the analytical form is derived from the planar 2-joint revolute open-chain mechanism.
-Similarly, applying the approximate $\mb{G}_m$ from \eqref{eqn:approxiGram}, the immersion Jacobian also admits the linearized form:
+In the regime of weak magnetic actuation, the global manipulability index has the linearized expression on $\theta_{k_0}^{k_1}$: \(z\approx L_{k_0}(L - L_{k_0}) \left|\sin\theta_{k_0}^{k_1} \right| \), where the analytical form is derived from the planar 2-joint revolute open-chain mechanism.